Ranked #1 Children's Hospital by U.S. News & World Report

 Here is some basic information about Guillain-Barré:

-How Children’s Hospital Boston approaches Guillain-Barré
+How Boston Children’s Hospital approaches Guillain-Barré

-Our team at Children’s is experienced in recognizing the signs of Guillain-Barré and providing excellent monitoring and treatment.
+Our team at Boston Children’s is experienced in recognizing the signs of Guillain-Barré and providing excellent monitoring and treatment.
 We’re dedicated to treating children and adolescents, so our physicians, nurses and technologists are experts at helping kids feel at ease throughout testing and their time in the hospital, and supporting families every step of the way.

 Specialists in our Neuromuscular Program evaluate and treat infants, children and adolescents with Guillain-Barré and other neuropathies.
 The program brings together pediatric specialists from neurology and other fields so we can provide comprehensive care for our patients.
 Our team works together with your family to help your child get back to her normal life as quickly and fully as possible.